 Put away the earplugs and take action.
 “Kids can whine all day, easily outlasting a parent who is trying to tune it out,” says Rene Hackney, Ph.D., a developmental psychologist in Alexandria, Virginia.
 “The longer you let your child complain, the more determined she’ll become to get her way.”
 Instead, help your child understand that her whining voice is very hard to listen to.
 You can say, “I can’t understand you when you whine.
 If you want to tell me how you feel, then I need you to use your regular voice.”

-- Be playful.
 Here’s a foolproof magic trick to stop whining that’s worked for us when we’re out running errands.
-Or you could try reading this book to your kids.
+From cnn.com:

 Debbie Granick of St. Louis uses a “whine” cup, or bowl or bucket or whatever’s at hand.
 “Whenever one of them starts, I say, ‘Here, go pour out your whine and bring me your regular voice.’
 It gets a smile, or at least that ‘Oh, Mom’ look, and then they’ll usually change their tone.”
 She then thanks her child for using a “pleasant” voice.
 Or whisper your answer back.
 “You may have to whisper it several times, but your child will have to be quiet to hear you, and a lot of times he’ll mimic your tone of voice,” says Karen Shaffer, a mom of three in Highland, California.

 “Often whining signals it’s time to reconnect with your child.”
 To do that, [educator and developmental psychologist Becky Bailey, PhD] advises parents to spend some focused time together reading, cooking a meal, or doing something else the child enjoys.
 “A few minutes connecting with your child once or twice a day can make a huge difference for families dealing with difficult behaviors,” Bailey says.